 The transmission of a nerve impulse at the neuromuscular junction involves massive release of acetylcholine from small synaptic vessels, where it is stored.
 The acetylcholine fills the synaptic cleft between the nerve terminal and the muscle fiber membrane, where most of it is destroyed by cholinesterase within a fraction of a second.
 This short period of activity is sufficient to excite the muscle fiber membrane, which results in a significant increase in membrane permeability to sodium ions and allows rapid influx of sodium into the muscle fiber.
 The sodium ion increases the endplate potential, which elicits electrical currents that spread to the interior of the fibers, where they cause a release of calcium ions from the sarcoplasmic reticulum.
 The calcium ions initiate, in turn, the chemical events of the contractile process.
 When this occurs in all the muscle fibers innervated by each motor neuron (possibly thousands), muscle contraction results.

 Disorders primarily of the muscle membrane and, to some extent, of the actual muscle fibers are called myopathies.
 Muscle membrane disorders may be hereditary (eg, myotonia congenita in goats) or acquired (eg, vitamin E and selenium deficiencies, hypothyroidism Hypothyroidism in Animals Hypothyroidism is thyroid hormone deficiency.
 It is diagnosed by clinical features such as lethargy, weight gain, obesity, haircoat changes, and low serum thyroid hormone concentrations.
 Management... read more , and hypokalemia).
 Myopathies involving the actual muscle fiber components include muscular dystrophy, polymyositis, eosinophilic myositis, white muscle disease White Muscle Disease in Goats Also see Nutritional Myodegeneration .
-Most kids affected by white muscle disease have been in good condition and are 2–3 mo old (range, 1 wk to 4 mo).
-Commonly, sudden death is associated with... read more , and exertional rhabdomyolysis.
+Most kids affected by white muscle disease have been in good condition and are 2–3 months old (range, 1 week to 4 months).
+Commonly, sudden death is associated... read more , and exertional rhabdomyolysis.
 Various laboratory tests, eg, histopathologic examination, determination of serum enzyme levels, electromyographic studies, thermography, and determinations of conduction velocity, are very useful in confirmation of a specific diagnosis.

 For More Information